Mushi-mushi/mushi-mushi.github.io/cheat_sheets/index.markdown

 =======
 {% highlight bash%}
-aaaa                                        :Analyse the binary afl                                         :List all fonctions aflj                                        :List all fonctions in Json aflj:{}                                     :List all fonctions in Json but with better formating pdf @ function                              :Show the fonction iz                                          :Show strings axt 0x0000                                  :Show cross-reference of the address 0x0000 /a pop rdi, ret                             :Search for gadget pop rdi, ret rabin2 -i <binary>                          :List fonctions in a binary
+aaaa                                        :Analyse the binary afl                                         :List all functions aflj                                        :List all functions in Json aflj:{}                                     :List all functions in Json but with better formating afl!exec                                    :List all functions containing "exec" pdf @ function                              :Show the function izz                                         :Show strings izz~FLAG                                    :Show strings containing "FLAG" axt 0x0000                                  :Show cross-reference of the address 0x0000 /a pop rdi, ret                             :Search for gadget pop rdi, ret rabin2 -i <binary>                          :List fonctions in a binary